simbo1905/csvdiff2csvsql/README.md

 # csvdiff2csvsql

 A script that takes the output of [csvdiff](https://github.com/larsyencken/csvdiff) and generates [csvquery](https://csvkit.readthedocs.io/en/latest/) commands to extract the rows that are added, removed and modified.
-The motivation for this script is help humans inspect change that appear in large CSV reports.
+The motivation for this script is help people inspect sparse changes that appear in large CSV reports.

 # Example